KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Twitch.md

 ---

 ##### Brief Summary
-Twitch is a Warrior Dynasty Kenku Sovereign originating from southern Faerun and S-Rank [[Peacekeeper Force]]
+Twitch is a Warrior Dynasty Kenku Sovereign originating from southern Faerun and S-Rank [[Peacekeeper]]
 ##### Appearance
 ![[Twitch.png]]
 ##### Personality